 Bust out some music for a lively game of musical towels.
 Set up towels folded in squares the same way you would set up chairs for musical chairs.
-Same rules apply but for this version you’ve got a pretty sweet view.
+The same rules apply but for this version, you’ve got a pretty sweet view.

 - Create a Shoreline Masterpiece